 A secretary rushes in, with the day’s LA Times.
 “You better read this review.
 These boys played with Elton John last night.”
 She waves the Arts section with our picture on the front page.

 “Get Junior Bronfman.”
 Then turning back to us, “You really played with Elton John?”

 “I told you.
 We’re musical consultants.
 It was Tim’s birthday yesterday.
 Elton got us up on stage for a couple of songs.”

-Shortly, Edgar Bronfman Jr walked in.
-He was barely older than we were.
-Everyone else moved back as he approached us.
+Shortly, Edgar Bronfman Jr walks in.
+He was barely older than we are.
+Everyone else moves back as he approaches us.
 “Can you get Elton to sign with us?’